-Where to Play Three Card Poker in Atlantic City?
+Where to Play 3 Card Poker in Atlantic City

 It would seem like this is a trivial question, and if you’re visiting by car perhaps in some ways it is, for most it is not.
-First off, if you’re visiting Atlantic City by air, bus, or train and planning to spend the night where you stay might be a concern.
+Parking is available at each casino but expect to pay $5 to $10 for the afternoon and evening.
+If you’re visiting Atlantic City by air, bus, or train and planning to spend the night, where you stay might be of concern.
 Let me start by covering the layout of Atlantic City.

-West Boardwalk : Anyone who enjoys hoping casino to casino, and is without a car, might wish to avoid the two casinos located on the far west section of the boardwalk which are Atlantic Club (formerly Hilton) and Tropicana.
+Anyone who enjoys hopping casino to casino, and is without a car, might wish to avoid the two casinos located on the far west section of the boardwalk which are Atlantic Club (formerly Hilton) and Tropicana.
 While taxi is an option, expect the driver to be annoyed when you take a 3/4 mile ride.

-Center Boardwalk: In the center of the boardwalk from West to East you’ll find Trump Plaza, Caesars, Bally’s and Bally’s Wild West which are each large properties and the easiest to walk between.
+In the centre of the boardwalk from West to East you’ll find Trump Plaza, Caesars, Bally’s and Bally’s Wild West, all are large sites and the easiest to walk between.
 This is a very decent area to stay unless you prefer to plant yourself in the East boardwalk or Mariana casinos.

-East Boardwalk Casinos The casinos on the East boardwalk are a bit of a journey from the other areas but can be walked to from the center board walk.
-In this area you’ll find Resorts, Taj Mahal and Showboat.
+The casinos on the east boardwalk are a bit of a journey from the other areas but can be walked to from the centre board walk.
+In this area you’ll find Resorts, Taj Mahal, Showboat, and finally the Revel.

 Marina Casinos: These are by far the nicest casinos in Atlantic City and are good 5-10 minute drive from the boardwalk.
 Here you’ll find Golden Nugget (formerly Trump Marina), Harrah’s Marina and the pinnacle of all Atlantic City casinos the Borgata.

-Total Rewards – This rewards card is available in casinos all over the US including Las Vegas, New Orleans, Tunica and other destinations.
-The Atlantic City casinos that are part of this program are Caesars, Showboat, Bally’s and Harrah’s Marina, more details can be found at totalrewards.com
+This rewards card is available in casinos all over the US, including Las Vegas, New Orleans, Tunica and other destinations.
+The Atlantic City casinos that are part of this program are Caesars, Showboat, Bally’s and Harrah’s Marina.
+More details can be found at totalrewards.com.

 All other Atlantic City casinos have a single property standalone rewards card.
-Resorts has Star Club, Golden Nugget has the 24 Karat Club, and the Borgata has Red Label and Black Label cards available via My Borgata Rewards.
+Resorts has Star Club, Golden Nugget has the 24 Karat Club, while Borgata has Red Label and Black Label cards available via My Borgata Rewards.

-Now that I’ve provided details on Atlantic City casino locations and VIP rewards cards it’s time to discuss which Atlantic City casinos are best for 3 Card Poker.
-A lot here depends on your preferred stakes, the length of you trip, how often you’ll return and whether you visit casinos in other US casino towns such as Las Vegas, Tunica, Reno, Lake Tahoe and New Orleans.
-Let me run down a few categories that will help you decide.
+It’s time to discuss which Atlantic City casinos are best for 3 Card Poker.
+A lot here depends on your preferred stakes, the length of your trip, how often you’ll return and whether you visit casinos in other US casino towns such as Las Vegas, Tunica, Reno, Lake Tahoe and New Orleans.
+There are a few categories that should help you decide.

-Lowest Limits: If your concern is playing low stakes while getting free drinks then you’ll find $5.00 minimum tables most often at Tropicana, and sometimes at Taj Mahal and in morning weekday hours at Bally’s.
-Most of the time, the minimum ante bet is $10.00 at Atlantic City casinos and can go up to $15.00 on weekends, a time which Atlantic City is packed and room costs nearly triple.
+If your concern is playing low stakes while getting free drinks then you’ll find $5.00 minimum tables most often at Tropicana, sometimes at Taj Mahal, and in the morning weekday hours at Bally’s.
+Most of the time the minimum ante bet is $10.00 at Atlantic City casinos and can go up to $15.00 on weekends – a time when Atlantic City is packed and room costs nearly triple.